MicrosoftDocs/Hololens/hololens/hololens2-corp-connected-overview.md

     - Single or multiple users per device supported.
 - Varying levels of device lockdown configurations are applied based on specific use cases, from Fully Open to Single App Kiosk.

-## New Infrastructure
+## New Configurations

 - Network
     - Certificates
     - Proxy configuration
 - Custom apps deployment
-    - uploading,
+    - Uploading,
-    - assigning, and
+    - Assigning, and
-    - setting your app to automatically download to specific devices
+    - Setting your app to automatically download to specific devices

 ## Guides Licensing and Requirements
 - Azure Active Directory account